h2oai/h2o-3/h2o-docs/src/product/welcome.rst

     **Note**: For Qubole users who include the ``-disown`` flag, if your cluster is dying right after launch, add ``-Dmapred.jobclient.killjob.onexit=false`` as a launch parameter.

 -  ``-notify <notification file name>``: Specify a file to write when the cluster is up.
 The file contains the IP and port of the embedded web server for one of the nodes in the cluster.
-All mappers must start before the H2O cloud is considered "up".
+All mappers must start before the H2O cluster is considered "up".
 -  ``-mapperXmx <per mapper Java Xmx heap size>``: Specify the amount of memory to allocate to H2O (at least 6g).
 -  ``-extramempercent``: Specify the extra memory for internal JVM use outside of the Java heap.
 This is a percentage of ``mapperXmx``. **Recommendation**: Set this to a high value when running XGBoost, for example, 120.
 -  ``-n | -nodes <number of H2O nodes>``: Specify the number of nodes.